 Barnwood FurnitureBlogRustic Home FurnitureRead More

-Once you have a nice piece of rustic reclaimed furniture made from reclaimed wood it’s necessary to take any measure to maintain its distressed look.
-After all, you probably spent a decent amount of money, or time, on it.
-You’ll definitely want to do your best to maintain it and keep it in the best condition it can be in.
+Once you have a piece of rustic reclaimed furniture made from reclaimed wood, you’ll want to do your best to maintain it and keep it in the best condition possible.
 Thankfully, it’s not that hard!
-In fact, most of it is common sense.
+Most of it is common sense.

-Remove dust and dirt from rustic reclaimed furniture frequently; their buildup is bad for maintaining reclaimed wood.
-We recommend wiping with a soft cloth along with dusting and vacuuming around it at least once a week.
-Clean any food and water that comes in contact with the reclaimed wood immediately as well.
-Oils from food cause the wood to be stained and the liquid will warp and discolor it, so make sure you have a healthy quantity of coasters on hand for whenever guests arrive.
-In addition, don’t let hot tableware come into contact with the furniture either.
-This will lead to further damage, so make use of hot pads when the time comes.
+Remove dust, dirt, and moisture from rustic reclaimed furniture.
+This buildup is terrible for maintaining reclaimed wood.
+We recommend wiping with a soft cloth, dusting, and vacuuming around it at least once a week.
+Clean any food and water that comes in contact with the reclaimed wood as well.
+Oils from food can cause staining if it sits too long, and the liquid could warp and discolor it.
+Also, don’t let hot tableware come into contact with the furniture either.
+The excess heat will lead to further damage, so use hot pads.

-If you purchase (or make) furniture made from reclaimed wood you must be aware of the humidity and dryness of the room you place the furniture in.
-Rooms that are hot and dry will cause the reclaimed wood to split and crack.
+If you purchase (or make) furniture made from reclaimed wood, you must be aware of the humidity and dryness of the room you place the furniture in.
+Rooms that are hot and dry can cause the reclaimed wood to split and crack.
 Humid and wet rooms will expand the wood and cause it to deteriorate.
-Reclaimed wood does its best in moderate temperatures around 70-72 degrees Fahrenheit with humidity around 50%.
-Stay aware of this, especially when the seasons change.
-During humid seasons, like Spring and Summer, opt to have a dehumidifier ready just in case the home becomes too humid.
+During humid seasons, like Spring and Summer, opt to have a dehumidifier ready just if the home becomes too humid.
 During the dry seasons, fall and winter, use a humidifier to keep the room at optimal moisture levels.
-You want the moisture levels to be around 6-8% indoors.

-Cleaning your furniture shouldn’t be complicated, but if you want to maintain the character and integrity of rustic reclaimed furniture then these are the tips you should remember.
-If you would like to learn more about reclaimed wood & rustic reclaimed furniture then subscribe to our blog.
-We write articles based around rustic reclaimed furniture, design, and products.
+Cleaning your furniture shouldn’t be complicated, but if you want to maintain the character and integrity of rustic reclaimed furniture, you should remember these tips.
+If you would like to learn more about reclaimed wood & rustic reclaimed furniture, subscribe to our blog.
+We write articles based on rustic reclaimed furniture, design, and products.
 Subscribe today and stay in the loop!